molview/molview/README.md

     2. Expected layout and design on desktops (test on Chrome and Firefox), touch devices and mobile devices
 3. Verify for chances mentioned in CHANGELOG.md:
     1. Behaviour on desktops (test on Chrome and Firefox), touch devices and mobile devices is "as designed"
-    2. Layout and design on desktops (test on Chrome and Firefox), touch devices and mobile devices is "as designed"
+    2. Layout and design on desktops (test on Chrome and Firefox), tablets and smartphones is "as designed"
 4. Verify if all pages are up-to-date